 No. Andorra is not part of the European Union or the European Economic Area, so the "roam like at home" regulation does not apply.
 Using your mobile data there can be charged at international rates, unless your operator has a specific agreement.

 This is the trap that catches so many people: you're a couple of hours' drive from Barcelona, you see antennas everywhere, and you assume your plan works the same as in Spain.
 But the Principality has its own operator and its own agreements.
-Some Spanish companies include Andorra in a travel bundle, others charge separately, and others leave it out of their European zone.
+Some Spanish companies include Andorra in a travel package, others charge for it separately, and still others leave it outside their European zone.
 The result is always the same: uncertainty.
-That's why it's a good idea to clear up any doubts before traveling and arrange your own data plan separately.
-If you're coming from our eSIM guide for Spain, you'll see that Andorra is just the opposite: here, roaming does cost money.
+That's why it's advisable to clear up any doubts before traveling and arrange your own data separately.
+If you want to understand exactly what roaming is and why some countries charge for it and others don't, you can read our guide on what data roaming is: Andorra is precisely the case where you do pay, even though it's just a stone's throw from the Catalan border.

 Quick rule: if your operator doesn't explicitly mention Andorra in your plan's terms and conditions, assume that roaming is not free and that each megabyte can be expensive.